SublimeText/AdvancedNewFile/README.md

 * Linux: ~/.config/sublime-text-2/Packages/

 ## Usage
-Simply type in the path (along with the new file name), and the entire directory structure will be created if it does not exist.
-If the newly specified path ends as a directory (e.g. with `/`), then each text entry will be used to generate a directory.
+Simply bring up the AdvancedNewFile input through the appropriate [key binding](https://github.com/skuroda/Sublime-AdvancedNewFile).
+Then, enter the path, along with the file name into the input field.
+Upon pressing enter, the file will be created.
+In addition, if the directories specified do not yet exists, they will also be created.
 For more advanced usage of this plugin, be sure to look at [Advanced Path Usage](https://github.com/skuroda/Sublime-AdvancedNewFile#advanced-path-usage).

 **Default directory:**
 If the plugin is launched without folders, the specified default root will be used.
 If this cannot be resolved, the home directory will be used.
 This is a configurable item.
 See [Settings](https://github.com/skuroda/Sublime-AdvancedNewFile#settings) (`default_root`) for more information.